-Drink and drug driving is a threat every day of the year, but with more celebrations, parties and more opportunities to drink at this time the Road Safety Partnership want this year’s campaign to be as effective as possible.
+Drink and drug driving is a threat every day of the year, but with more celebrations, parties and more opportunities to drink at this time the Road Safety Team want this year’s campaign to be as effective as possible.

 In the last 50 years road casualties caused by drink driving have fallen dramatically, but in 2014, there were still 290 deaths due to drink driving – accounting for 13% of all road fatalities.
 In Gloucestershire 1 in 7 deaths on the roads are drink related so this campaign is as important as ever.

 By drinking and driving, you risk your life, those of your passengers and others on the road.